quacksouls/lyf/doc/fp.md

 ```

 In the procedural version of the script `name-loop.js`, you explain in
-JavaScript code what you want to.
-That is, you loop over the array of pet names
+JavaScript code what you want to do.
+That is, you loop over the array of pet
-and keep only those names that start with the substring `"T"`.
-In the functional
+names and keep only those names that start with the substring `"T"`.
+In the
-version shown in the script `name-filter.js`, you declare your intent, i.e.
+functional version shown in the script `name-filter.js`, you declare your
-filter the names array and keep only those that start with `"T"`.
-As you can
+intent, i.e. filter the names array and keep only those that start with `"T"`.
-see, the above functional style is shorter than the procedural approach shown in
+As you can see, the above functional style is shorter than the procedural
-the script `name-loop.js`.
-With a suitably chosen predicate name, the functional
+approach shown in the script `name-loop.js`.
+With a suitably chosen predicate
-style can be more readable than the procedural approach.
+name, the functional style can be more readable than the procedural approach.

 <!-- ====================================================================== -->